 Details On Death Certificates Offer Layers Of Clues To Opioid Epidemic

-Dr. James Gill walked through the morgue in Farmington, Connecticut, recently, past the dock where the bodies come in, past the tissue donations area, and stopped outside the autopsy room.
+Dr. James Gill walked through the morgue in Farmington, Conn., recently, past the dock where the bodies come in, past the tissue donations area, and stopped outside the autopsy room.

 "We've had to buy some extra racks and things so we can store more," he told me.
 "But we really probably need more cooler space.
 We're kind of outgrowing the storage space here."

-n the past two years, Gill’s office has seen a more than a 50 percent increase in autopsies.
-That’s mostly because of the spike in accidental drug overdoses, he said.
+In the past two years, Gill's office has seen a more than 50 percent increase in autopsies.
+That's mostly because of the spike in accidental drug overdoses, he said.
 Heroin is the big player.
 Fentanyl deaths have surged, too.

 "Can you tell me, did she suffer?" the woman wanted to know.
 "Was she in pain?"